Skip to content

 • : Navigates to the next plant or preset

-• : Opens a popup displaying information about the plant.
-Read more in the Plant Info Popup section.
+• : Opens a Plant Info Popup to display information about the plant.

 • Browse Mode: Plants or Presets.